A look inside the DevOps movement

-Giving development testers and operational bug-fixers extra time to break software can improve IT efficiency in an Agile organization.
+Giving development testers and operational bug-fixers extra time to break software can improve IT efficiency in

 Agile developers and DevOps specialists use canned, pre-defined test scripts; in fact, Agile devotees see this as part of Agile development in such techniques as Scrum.
 However, exploratory testing is a key break with past development truisms, and it is part and parcel of Agile IT's reasons for success.